 Can I listen to music during meditation?
 Classical music or relaxing, natural sounds can help some people to relax and focus better.
 If this works for you, then go for it.
 Play them at a quiet, comfortable level, so as not to be too distracting:)

 What if I just can’t seem to get it right?
-Here is a great reasource to help you start meditating deeply and effectively: It’s called Deep Zen.
-This program “utilizes specific, scientifically defined brainwave frequencies to emulate what a zen monk experiences in deep, blissful meditation.”
+Here is a great reasource to help you start meditating deeply and effectively: It’s called Relax Your Mind.
+This course will teach you exactly how to utilize Abdominal Breathing, Visualization, and Relaxation Meditation!
 CLICK HERE To Learn More!

 I hope I’ve cleared up some of your misconceptions about this ancient practice.

 It’s funny how things can sound so confusing or complicated when you listen to what others say when they don’t have a clue.

 Remember one fact…

 Learning how to meditate is easy, but sometimes it’s the simplest things in life that have the biggest impact:)